ABOUT LARA BALADI

 Borg el Amal (Tower of Hope), Baladi’s ephemeral construction and sound installation, won the first prize at the 2008-09 Cairo International Contemporary Art Biennale.
 For Ukraine’s 2012 first Contemporary Art Biennial, she collaborated with the Kiev Kamera Orchestra to perform the Donkey Symphony —Borg El Amal’s sound component.

 Since 2014, Baladi has been a Fellow at MIT’s Open Documentary Lab.
 In 2015-16, she was the Ida Ely Rubin Artist in Residence at MIT’s Centre for Art, Science and Technology (CAST).
-She has been a lecturer in MIT’s Art, Culture and Technology (ACT) since 2015.
+She has been a lecturer in MIT’s Program in Art, Culture and Technology (ACT) since 2015.